ReproNim/module-dataprocessing/_episodes/02-concepts.md

 > [JSON](http://www.json.org/), [XML](https://www.w3schools.com/xml/)).
 Often >
 > such markup can be standardized to provide machine accessibility. {: .callout}

-In this example data and metdata are stored in a [google spreadsheet](https://docs.google.com/spreadsheets/d/11an55u9t2TAf0EV2pHN0vOd8Ww2Gie-tHp9xGULh_dA).
+In this example data and metadata are stored in a [google spreadsheet](https://docs.google.com/spreadsheets/d/11an55u9t2TAf0EV2pHN0vOd8Ww2Gie-tHp9xGULh_dA).
 Phenotypic information is stored as characters/strings.
 The imaging data are stored as pointers/links to files in the NITRC XNAT repository.
 However, this particular example